NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1a_intro_aop_gee.md

  * Explore the NEON AOP GEE Image Collections

 ## Requirements
- * A gmail (@gmail.com) account
+ * A gmail (@gmail.com) account.
  * An Earth Engine account.
 You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/.
-Select the "Use without a Cloud Project" option, to create a free non-commercial account.
-For more details, refer to <a href="https://earthengine.google.com/noncommercial/" target="_blank">Noncommercial Earth Engine</a>
+Click on "Register a Noncommercial or Commercial Cloud Project", and on the next promp select "Unpaid Usage" and select the Project Type to create a free non-commercial account.
+For more information, refer to <a href="https://earthengine.google.com/noncommercial/" target="_blank">Noncommercial Earth Engine</a>.
  * A Google Cloud Project.
 See <a href="https://developers.google.com/earth-engine/cloud/earthengine_cloud_project_setup/" target="_blank"> Set up your Earth Engine enabled Cloud Project</a>.
  * A basic understanding of the GEE Code Editor and the GEE JavaScript API.